yamcs/yamcs/yamcs-web/src/main/webapp/e2e/README.md

 ## Running

+Needs Java 17+, Maven, and Node 24 — the versions CI pins.

-Requires the Yamcs artifacts in the local Maven repository:
+First, the Yamcs artifacts have to be in the local Maven repository.
+From the **repository root**, not this directory:

     mvn -DskipTests install

 Then, from `yamcs-web/src/main/webapp`:

     npm install
-    npx playwright install chromium
+    npx playwright install --with-deps chromium
     npm run build
     npm run e2e

+`--with-deps` installs Chromium's system libraries as well as the browser.
+It needs sudo, and is only meaningful on Linux; on macOS the flag is accepted and does nothing, so the same line works everywhere.

 `npm run build` matters.
-The `-Dyamcs.web.staticRoot` override only wins while `dist/webapp` exists; without it Yamcs quietly serves the copy baked into the `yamcs-web` jar at package time, and the suite passes against a webapp that may bear no relation to the working tree. `global-setup.ts` turns that silent fallback into an explicit failure, but a *stale* `dist/webapp` is still tested as-is — rebuild before trusting a green run.
+The `-Dyamcs.web.staticRoot` override only wins while `dist/webapp` exists; without it Yamcs quietly serves the copy baked into the `yamcs-web` jar at package time, and the suite passes against a webapp that may bear no relation to the working tree. `global-setup.ts` turns that silent fallback into an explicit failure, but a _stale_ `dist/webapp` is still tested as-is — rebuild before trusting a green run.

 Useful variants: